PlanViz: Evaluating Planning-Oriented Image Generation and Editing for Computer-Use Tasks: Experiment

 \subsubsection{Influence of prompt styles.}

-To study whether changes in prompt styles but not actual query meanings influence generation results, we randomly sample 10 questions and use GPT-5.1~\cite{openai2025gpt5} to create 10 language styles of each.
+To study whether changes in prompt styles influence generation results, we randomly sample 10 questions and use GPT-5.1~\cite{openai2025gpt5} to create 10 language styles of each.
 Then they are provided with several UMMs as inputs for results.
 Scores and more cases can be found in the supplementary material.
-According to that, we discover that (i) open-source UMMs are influenced more than GPT-Image-1, as the standard deviations compared to mean scores are higher (ii) performance of open-source UMMs varies, however, a similar score can be seen on the same question across these models in many cases (like $Cor$ of question 5, $Vis$ of question 3, $Ef$ of question 7, etc.).
+According to that, we discover that (i) open-source UMMs are influenced more than GPT-Image-1, as the standard deviations compared to mean scores are higher (ii) the performance of open-source UMMs varies; however, they often obtain similar scores on the same question. (like $Cor$ of question 5, $Vis$ of question 3, $Ef$ of question 7, etc.).
 This suggests that open-source UMMs still cannot remain robust to all kinds of input styles under our task, providing a future research direction for UMMs.